danieltkach/danieltkach/README.md

 ---
 ## "BoomSounds e-commerce"
 The user can either be a musician wanting to sell their productions and compositions, or someone who needs them for a movie, video game, commercial and so on.
-### Technologies:
-- Plain HTML/CSS with modules.
-- React with Redux.
-- Node.js, PostgreSQL with Sequelize.

 ![msedge_xHTXKesgjw](https://user-images.githubusercontent.com/70539591/114872023-47e6d280-9dd0-11eb-8160-a8f9b031dc8f.jpg)

 ![msedge_nIQHmpyrLp](https://user-images.githubusercontent.com/70539591/114872080-559c5800-9dd0-11eb-8e9f-c932a7e0ddee.png)